We've combined the latest independent ratings and reviews to create a list of the best UK health insurance policies of 2017.

 You can read more in our in-depth General and Medical Health Insurance review.

 Alternatively you can compare all of these providers using Activequote.com's price and feature comparison service.

 HMCA (Hospital & Medical Care Association) review

 HMCA offers a range of health and other insurance plans for members of trade, professional and membership groups.
 Its health cover is arranged through The Care Insurance Company Ltd, Gibraltar.

 It is not as well-known as other private medical insurers and it's fair to say its website and quote form feel behind the times compared with some other providers.

-However, there is no excess or no age restrictions on any of its three medical care plans.
+However, there is no excess or age restrictions on any of its three medical care plans.
 Some things are excluded from its cover, such as emergency admissions to A&E, radiotherapy or chemotherapy and management of long-term illnesses, although its plans do pay cash grants towards radiotherapy or chemotherapy and for each night spent as an NHS patient.

 To get a quote you'll need to fill in an online form and they'll get in touch with you to discuss your options.